algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 ## Project Goals

 #### Goals
-- To change the playable character
+- To change the playable character.
-- To change the music
+- To change the music.
-- To give the possibility to change the difficulty
+- To give the possibility to change the difficulty.
-- To create new maps
+- To create new maps.
-- To make the game smooth and playable
+- To make the game smooth and playable.
-- To make a compatible game
+- To make a compatible game.

 #### Non-Goals
-- To add boss stages
+- To add boss stages.
-- To add new game mode
+- To add new game mode.

 ## Functional Requirements